Communication

 Hours: 3 Lecture/Discussion

-An introductory course in argumentation and debate, this course covers research into, and critical analysis of, major public issues.
-The course will provide practice in persuasive speaking and formal debate, with emphasis on research, organization, logical proof, and effective presentation.
+An introductory course in argumentation and debate, this course covers research into, and critical analysis of, major public issues through written and spoken formats.
+The course will provide practice in persuasive speaking, writing and formal debate, with emphasis on research, organization, logical proof, and effective presentation.
+Students will engage in analysis and critical deconstruction of written and spoken presentations.
 Students will also learn how to understand and avoid fallacies in their persuasive presentations.
 (C-ID COMM120)

 COMM 007 Persuasion 3 unit(s)